Saving for a holiday

 Think about how you are going to access money while overseas.
 If

-you carry lots of cash around, you could risk losing it.
-You
+you carry lots of cash around, you risk losing it.
+You could get a

 For more information on travelling and safety precautions, see

-Cut back on spending before you go and you'll have more money to
+cutting back on spending before you go, you'll have more money to

-goes and find ways to spend less on non-essential items.
+See where your money goes and find ways to spend less on

 For example, Paul is going to Mexico and decided to save money